How to Afford a $2 Million House

 If you are not able to make the full down payment, you may be required to pay for private mortgage insurance, which will be added to your monthly mortgage payments.
 However, there are programs available that require as little as 5% down with no PMI.
 So, you’ll have to shop around to find a lending program that makes sense for your situation.

-hash-markClosing Costs On a $2 Million House
+hash-markClosing Costs on a $2 Million House

 Keep in mind that you will also have to pay closing costs on top of the down payment.
 This includes fees related to the closing of the sale, including loan origination fees, title fees, credit check fees, taxes, appraisal fees, and so on.
 These fees can often add up to between 2-5% of the total loan amount (or $40,000 to $100,000).
 Plus, you’ll also have to factor in any legal fees or broker commissions.